 In 1964 it was decided to establish a Centenary fund so that the centenary cuold be marked by an enlargement to the church.
 North and South transepts were added to boost the capacity to +/- 400 and the thatched roof was replaced with dark red tiles.
 Vestries and cloakrooms were added and the entrance porch enlarged with the door facing away from the noise of passing traffic.
 This work was completed in 1967.

-ST THOMAS'S IS LOOKING FORWARD TO CELEBRATING ITS 150th ANNIVERSARY IN 2015!
+ST THOMAS'S ENJOYED CELEBRATING ITS 150th ANNIVERSARY IN 2015!